NHSDigital/NRLF/terraform/infrastructure/README.md

 This directory contains terraform to build the main NRLF api infrastructure.

 NRLF project uses terraform workspaces to handle multiple "environments".
 Environments are identified by their workspace id.
-Resources in each environment will contain workspace id in its name. (e.g. nhsd-nrlf--dev--document-pointer or nhsd-nrlf--469d5da6--document-pointer)
+Resources in each environment will contain workspace id in its name. (e.g. nhsd-nrlf--dev-pointers-table or nhsd-nrlf--469d5da6-pointers-table)

 Each developer/QA can create their own instance of NRLF infrastructure.
 These are deployed to the dev AWS account and use variables in `etc/dev.tfvars`